mathiasbc/EZAlchemy/README.md

 EZAlchemy
 =========

-Sets a basic start point that you can use to quickly interact with the tables in your existing database.
+Quickly interact with the tables in your existing database.
+Two different ways to do it, by loading tables to the module, or loading tables to a class EZAlchemy

 Installing: